-Although most expats report feeling quite safe in the country, there are a number of safety and security concerns in the Philippines.
+Although most expats report feeling safe in the country, the Philippines pose several safety and security concerns.
 It has a high crime rate and is subject to frequent natural disasters.
-Although the risk of terrorism remains relatively low, the southern regions of Mindanao and the Sulu Archipelago continue to experience insecurity due to the presence of numerous insurgent groups.

-Expats should take necessary precautions when it comes to safeguarding their valuables and should always keep abreast of political developments and hazardous weather warnings.
+Expats should take the necessary precautions concerning their valuables and always keep abreast of political developments and hazardous weather warnings.

 Crime in the Philippines

-Expats are advised to subscribe to an international insurance plan that provides a private air ambulance service.
+Expats are encouraged to purchase an international insurance plan that provides a private air ambulance service.

 Food and water safety in the Philippines

-It is unsafe to drink tap water in the Philippines, but bottled water is readily available at shops and restaurants.
-Expats should remember that ice is made with tap water, so they should also avoid having ice in their drinks.
+The quality of tap water in the Philippines is questionable, and expats should generally avoid drinking it.
+Fortunately, bottled water is readily available at shops and restaurants.
+Expats should remember that ice consists of tap water, so they should request no ice in their drinks.